LISTEN TO MY LATEST PODCAST EPISODE

-Common Garment Fabric Defects in the Fashion Industry (and how to prevent them in production)
+Common Fabric Defects in Garment Production (and how to prevent them)

-So, in this article, we’ll cover the most common fabric defects in garments, their causes, and how to make sure you prevent them during bulk production (so they don’t end up in the reject pile!).
+So, what are the most common fabric defects in garments, their causes, and how do you prevent them during bulk production?

 • Fabric stains